bittnkr/uniq/doc/articles/00-introducing/00-introducing.md

 When in tears, my daughter asked me why I was leaving her, the only answer I had was: I'm not leaving you.
 I'm going to find myself.

 Then, the book got a safe place in my mom's closet.
 I got a backpack, a warm jacket and a good pair of boots, and went to walk the world.
 Learn how to say slangs and tell dirt jokes in foreign languages.
 (There are some things that sounds funnier when said by a foreigner.)

-When someone asked me what I was doing in the winter in "La Tierra del Fuego" near the Antarctica I just answered in spanish: *Para cometer nuevos errores* (To make new errors) because I was tired of doing the same over and over again.
+When someone asked me what I was doing in the winter in "La Tierra del Fuego" near the Antarctica I just answered in spanish: *Para cometer nuevos errores* (To make new mistakes) because I was tired of doing the same over and over again.

-And that's the reason why took me almost 10 years to bring you the git of the Muse.
+And that's the reason why took me almost 10 years to bring you the gift of the Muse.

-Maybe someday, around a campfire, we could share histories of shamanic experiences with the indian tribes in the Amazon forest or the sky of the Himalayas, but for now, I need to help you unlock your computer.
+Maybe someday, around a campfire, we could share histories of shamanic experiences with the indian tribes in the Amazon forest or the sky of the Andes, but for now, I need to help you unlock your computer.

 If you like to think about fundamental problems of computer science and want to get the most of your computing power, stick with me and I'll take you on a beautiful journey through the magic world of parallel computing and its sorcery.